-- A. Employees promoted to a position in a class whose range is less than fifteen percent (15%) higher than the range of the former class will be advanced to a step of the range for the new class that is nearest to five percent (5%) higher than the amount of the pre-promotional step.
-The Appointing Authority may approve an increase beyond this minimum requirement, not to exceed the maximum of that salary range. - B. Employees promoted to a position in a class whose range is fifteen percent (15%) or higher than the range of the former class will be advanced to a step of the range for the new class that is nearest to ten percent (10%) higher than the amount of the pre-promotional step.
-The Appointing Authority may approve an increase beyond this minimum requirement, not to exceed the maximum of the salary range. - C. Geographic Adjustments
+- A. Employees promoted to a position in a class whose salary range maximum is less than fifteen percent (15%) or more higher than the salary range maximum of the former class will be advanced to a step of the range for the new class that is nearest to five percent (5%) higher than the amount of the pre-promotional step.
+The Appointing Authority may approve an increase beyond this minimum requirement, not to exceed the maximum of that salary range. - B. Employees promoted to a position in a class whose salary range maximum is fifteen percent (15%) or higher than the salary range maximum of the former class will be advanced to a step of the range for the new class that is nearest to ten percent (10%) higher than the amount of the pre-promotional step.
+The Appointing Authority may approve an increase beyond this minimum requirement, not to exceed the maximum of the salary range.

+C. Geographic Adjustments